prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 - Site-level reports collapse signals from all peptidoforms mapping to the same amino acid position into a single quantitative value per PTM site, ensuring each site has exactly one intensity per sample.
 In downstream analysis, site-level intensities plug into site-centric enrichment or kinase-activity inference tools (PhosR, PTM-SEA, RoKAI, etc.), streamlining biological interpretation and network reconstruction.

-## 3.5 Differential Expression Analysis using `prolfquapp`
+## 3.2 Differential Expression Analysis using `prolfquapp`

 A key challenge, when analysing post-translational modifications (PTMs), is to distinguish changes in PTM abundance that are due to altered protein expression from those that reflect a change in the modification stoichiometry (i.e., the fraction of the protein pool that is modified).
 This protocol provides a step-by-step computational workflow to analyze PTM data in the context of total protein expression changes.
 We leverage the `R` packages `prolfquapp` [10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911) for streamlined differential expression analysis [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441) and `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) for the integration, analysis, and visualization of PTM and total proteome data.
-The workflow is divided into two main parts: (1) initial differential expression analysis of the phospho-enriched (site and multisite feature abundances) and total proteome datasets (see **Supplementary Material Section A: Differential expression analysis using `prolfquapp`**), and (2) the integrated analysis of differential PTM usage (see **Supplementary Material Section B: Integration and analysis of PTM features using `prophosqua`**).
+The workflow is divided into two main parts:

+1. initial differential expression analysis of the phospho-enriched (site and multisite feature abundances) and total proteome datasets (see **Supplementary Material Section A: Differential expression analysis using `prolfquapp`**)
+2. the integrated analysis of differential PTM usage (see **Supplementary Material Section B: Integration and analysis of PTM features using `prophosqua`**).

-### 3.4.1 Data and Software Setup
+### 3.2.1 Data and Software Setup

 The first step involves obtaining the FragPipe 22 mass spectrometry output files [10.5281/zenodo.15850770](https://doi.org/10.5281/zenodo.15850770) and setting up the analysis environment in `R`.
 Depending on the sample type, different output files are required: